WildlifeSouth.com Contact Us

 • Biodegradable Camp cleaning agent - (Campsuds)

-As opposed to carrying different cleaners such as hand soap, shampoo, and dish detergent, you can use just one cleaning agent for hands, face, hair, body, clothing, and dishes.
+As opposed to carrying different cleaners such as hand soap, shampoo, and dish detergent, you can use this one cleaning agent for hands, face, hair, body, clothing, and dishes.

-Realize while it is biodegradable it should not be used for bathing in a creek.
-Where practical, one should bathe with this soap at least 200ft from any water sources.
+Though it is biodegradable, it should not be used for bathing in a creek.
+Where practical, one should bathe with this soap at least 200 ft from any water sources.
 Bacteria in the soil is what breaks the compound down.

-While group camping your fellow campers would probably appreciate if you have one bottle for personal hygiene and another for dishes.
+If group camping, your fellow campers would probably appreciate if you use one bottle for personal hygiene and another for dishes.

-• Antiseptic Wipes - also called wet wipes.
+• Antiseptic Wipes - These are also known as wet wipes.
 Be sure to purchase ones that are antibacterial.
-Great for quickly cleansing hands.
-Also good for cleansing the rest of you when a shower is inconvenient.
+They are great for quickly cleansing hands, or for cleansing the rest of you when a shower is inconvenient.

 Portable Showers